turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlemanager_api.rst

     The name of the emitter to be referenced by particle archetypes.

 ``parser``
-    A function taking as arguments a :ref:`ParticleBuildError <builderror>` object for reporting warnings and parse errors, and the compressed json object representing those values configurable for the emitter.
+    A function taking as arguments a :ref:`ParticleBuildError <builderror>` object for reporting warnings and parse errors, and the compressed JSON object representing those values configurable for the emitter.
 A final argument to this function is the name of all particles defined for the system archetype currently being parsed so that this function may verify emitters reference only particles defined for the system.

-    This function should verify the input json object for correctness, reporting warnings and errors as necessary and return the complete set of configurable options (including defaults if necessary) to be applied to an instance of this emitter.
+    This function should verify the input JSON object for correctness, reporting warnings and errors as necessary and return the complete set of configurable options (including defaults if necessary) to be applied to an instance of this emitter.

 ``compressor``
     A function taking as argument the complete set of configurable options for the emitter, and returning its minimal representation.

-   The parser and compressor should be inverses of eachother.
+   The parser and compressor should be inverses of each-other.

 ``constructor``
    A function to be called to construct an instance of this emitter.
 This function should take no arguments.